spack/spack/lib/spack/docs/packaging_guide.rst

 #.
 Add a comma-separated list of maintainers.

-   The ``maintainers`` field is a list of GitHub accounts of people who want to be notified any time the package is modified.
-When a pull request is submitted that updates the package, these people will be requested to review the PR.
-This is useful for developers who maintain a Spack package for their own software, as well as users who rely on a piece of software and want to ensure that the package doesn't break.
-It also gives users a list of people to contact for help when someone reports a build error with the package.
+   Add a list of Github accounts of people who want to be notified any time the package is modified.
+See :ref:`package_maintainers`.

 #.
 Add ``depends_on()`` calls for the package's dependencies.